OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 |2|Disabled|Enabled|On send add-ins assigned to mailbox 1 run on send.|Yes|
 |3|Enabled|Disabled|On send add-ins assigned to mailbox 1 run on send.|Yes|

+To learn how to support delegate access in your add-in, see [Enable delegate access scenarios in an Outlook add-in](delegate-access.md).

 ---

 ### Group 1 is a modern group mailbox and user mailbox 1 is a member of Group 1

+***TODO***: Is this section still needed?

 <br/>